Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/llvm/docs/Coroutines.rst

 Overview:
 """""""""

-The '``llvm.coro.done``' intrinsic checks whether a suspended coroutine is at the final suspend point or not.
+The '``llvm.coro.done``' intrinsic checks whether a suspended switched-resume coroutine is at the final suspend point or not.

 Arguments:
 """"""""""